Rajankit26/30-Days-JavaScript-Challenge/README.md

 //DAY2

+// Task 10: Write a program to compare two numbers using == and === and log the result to the console.

 In JavaScript, == and === are both comparison operators, but they behave differently in terms of type coercion.

 1).== (Equality Operator):